Types of Funding for Startups: A Complete Guide for Founders

 That said, these rounds are almost always raised consecutively, regardless of the round size.
 That means that even if you manage to secure a $2M pre-seed round, your next round will be a seed round, even if you raise $10M.

-Typically, founders expect to raise additional rounds every 12-18 months; in today’s fundraising environment, we’re expecting those durations to stretch out.
+In the past, founders expected to raise additional rounds every 12-18 months; in today’s fundraising environment, we’re expecting those durations to stretch out.
 After years of free-flowing capital, we think it will be important for founders to stay lean, maximize runway, and focus on growth.

 With those basic things in mind, let’s learn a little more about what they mean.